Lance Klusener: 1999 World Cup

-His teammate Herschelle Gibbs let Klusener down when the former dropped an easy catch of Steve Waugh off Klusener's bowling in the last Super Six match which later proved out to be the turning point of the match.
-Waugh eventually scored a match winning century remaining unbeaten on 120 as Australia snatched a thrilling win in last over of the contest with two balls to spare.
+His teammate Herschelle Gibbs let Klusener down when the former dropped an easy catch of Steve Waugh off Klusener's bowling in the last Super Six match, which proved out to be the turning point of the match.
+Waugh eventually scored a match-winning century remaining unbeaten on 120, as Australia won in the last over of the contest with two balls to spare.

 The second semi-final was played between Australia and South Africa in Edgbaston, England.
 Australia, having been put in to bat, set a target of 214 for South Africa to chase in 50 overs.
-Klusener came in to bat when South Africa were 175/6 in 44.5 overs, and by virtue of his big-hitting (along with support from other batsmen), South Africa entered the final over at 205/9, needing nine runs to win with only one wicket remaining.
+Klusener came in to bat when South Africa were 175/6 in 44.5 overs, and his big-hitting along with support from other batsmen helped South Africa enter the final over at 205/9, needing nine runs to win with only one wicket remaining.
 The two batsmen at the crease were Klusener (on strike) and Allan Donald.

-Klusener scored consecutive fours in the first two balls of the over (bowled by Damien Fleming), levelling the scores and leaving South Africa with only 1 run to win in 4 balls with Klusener on strike.
+Klusener scored consecutive fours on the first two balls of the over (bowled by Damien Fleming), levelling the scores and leaving South Africa with only 1 run to win in 4 balls with Klusener on strike.
 The third ball was a dot, and Donald narrowly escaped getting run out when he backed out too far and tried to get back to his crease.
 The fourth saw Klusener mis-hit his shot to mid-wicket fielder Mark Waugh.
 Klusener went for the run, although chances of a run-out were high and two balls were still remaining.
 However, Donald at the other end, keeping his eyes on the ball and hoping to avoid another mix-up like in the last delivery, did not see Klusener sprinting down the pitch and did not hear the call to run, and Klusener was almost at the bowler's end by the time Donald (who had also dropped his bat) began running.
 By then, Waugh had thrown the ball to Fleming, who rolled it to Adam Gilchrist who took the bails off at the other end, meaning Donald was run-out by some distance, thus ending the match with the scores level.
 However, a tie meant that Australia progressed to the final since they had beaten South Africa in the group stages of the tournament.
 As commentator Bill Lawry put it during the final ball: